neuroinformatics-unit/neuroinformatics-unit.github.io/_sources/open-software-week/big-imaging-data.md.txt

 ### Python knowledge
 If you're new to Python, we recommend attending our __Intro to Python__ workshop on Monday, or completing an equivalent course beforehand.
 This hands-on session will cover the basics, including data types, control flow, functions, and core libraries—a great way to get up to speed before this event.

+### Data
+Bringing your own data is encouraged but not required.
+It's a great chance to get feedback on your data and learn from others.
+If you don't have your own data, we will provide example datasets for you to work with.

+We expect that participant-led ideas emerging from this track may inspire collaborative projects during the __Hackday__ on Friday.

 ### Related